Viewing: Winter

 Roam Transit (Route 8X – Lake Louise Express)

 The primary year-round bus connecting Banff to the Lake Louise Lakeshore.
-This is highly recommended to save stress in 2026.
+Recommended to save stress.
+Check Roam Transit for schedule and reservations.

 - Schedule: The winter schedule runs daily.
 Buses depart the Banff High School Transit Hub starting around 6:15 AM.

 - Reservations: For the 2026 season, reservations are strongly advised.
-You should book your "Super Pass" or specific seat weeks in advance.
+Book your "Super Pass" or specific seat in advance.

 - Fare: Adult one-way is $12.50 (or $25 return).